Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

 \subsection{The Exponential Constant Term}

+In this subsection, we show that the exponential constant regret term is unavoidable for applying Thompson sampling in CMAB model.

 Since every arm's sample $\theta_i(t)$ is chosen independently, the worst case is that we need all the samples for base arms in the best super arm to be close to their true means to choose that super arm.
-Under this case, the probability that we have no regret in each time slot is exponentially with $k^*$, thus we will have such a constant term. \begin{restatable}{theorem}{Theoremtwo} There exists a CMAB instance such that the regret of Algorithm \ref{Algorithm_TS} on this instance is at least $\Omega(2^{k^*})$. \end{restatable} \begin{proof}[Proof Sketch] Consider the following CMAB instance: \begin{restatable}{problem}{Problem} $m = k^* + 1$, there are only two super arms in $\mathcal{I}$, where $S_1 = \{1,2,\cdots,k^*\}$ and $S_2 = \{k^*+1\}$.
-The mean vector $\bm{\mu}_{S_1} = [1,\cdots,1]$.
-The reward function $R$ follows $R(S_1,\bm{X}) = \prod_{i\in S_1} X_i$, and $R(S_2,\bm{X}) = 1-\Delta$, while $\Delta = 0.5$.
-The distributions $D_i$ are all independent Bernoulli distributions with mean $\mu_i$ (since $\mu_i = 1$, the observations are always 1). \end{restatable} One can show that the expected time until Algorithm \ref{Algorithm_TS} plays the optimal super arm $S_1$ for the first time is $\Omega(2^{k^*})$. \end{proof}
+Under this case, the probability that we have no regret in each time slot is exponentially (small) with $k^*$, thus we will have such a constant term. \begin{restatable}{theorem}{Theoremtwo} There exists a CMAB instance such that the regret of Algorithm \ref{Algorithm_TS} on this instance is at least $\Omega(\min\{2^{k^*}, T\})$. \end{restatable}